Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases: Appendix

-One enlightenment from the analogy with the zonal jets is the non-acceleration theorem~\cite{CharneyJGR1961} that implies the important role of turbulence spreading flux (see Section~\ref{sec:blob}.\ref{sec:blobspread}) in accelerating the zonal flow~\cite{DiamondPPCF2008, HahmPoP2024}.
-For example, the turbulence influx through the separatrix can play a role to drive zonal flows in the core plasma (see Section~\ref{sec:blob}.\ref{sec:blobflow}).
-Turbulence spreading can mediate the interaction between zonal flow layers~\cite{ZhuPRL2020} of the $E \times B$ staircase, suggesting an explanation for its long range order.
+One enlightenment from the analogy with the zonal jets is the non-acceleration theorem \cite{CharneyJGR1961}.
+It states that steady and ideal (non-dissipative) waves or fluctuations have no net effect in changing the mean flow of the system, implying the important role of turbulence spreading flux (see item \ref{sec:blobspread} of Section~\ref{sec:blob}) in accelerating the zonal flow \cite{DiamondPPCF2008, HahmPoP2024}.
+For example, the turbulence influx through the plasma boundary can play a role to drive zonal flows in the core plasma (see item \ref{sec:blobflow} of Section~\ref{sec:blob}).
+Turbulence spreading can mediate the interaction between zonal flow layers \cite{ZhuPRL2020} of the $\mathbf{E} \times \mathbf{B}$ staircase, suggesting an explanation for its long range order.

 In realistic fusion plasmas, however, directly adopting the conventional picture of the inverse cascade is debatable.
 It relies on the large separation between the injection scale and the dissipation scale, but these scales may not be clearly distinguished in fusion plasmas with multi-scale instabilities.
-Also, there can be additional processes generating a radial mixing zone in fusion plasmas~\cite{GarbetNF1994, HahmPPCF2004, KishimotoPTRA2023}, and defining the corresponding scale to the Rhines scale is not trivial.
-Avalanches are intrinsically the scale-free transport~\cite{DiamondPoP1995} unless they are limited by zonal flows.
-The width of the radial mixing region $\Delta$, the radial transport scale or the distance between the zonal flow layers, might be rather set by the competition or interaction between the radial (avalanches) and poloidal (zonal flows) structure formation processes~\cite{DiamondNF2001}.
-Since zonal flows can be facilitated or locked in at the rational surface~\cite{DominskiPoP2015, RathPoP2021}, it might be also necessary to take the plasma current profile and its external constraints into account.
+Also, there can be multiple processes generating a radial mixing zone in fusion plasmas \cite{GarbetNF1994, HahmPPCF2004, KishimotoPTRA2023}, and defining the corresponding scale to the Rhines scale is not trivial.
+Avalanches are intrinsically the scale-free transport \cite{DiamondPoP1995} unless they are limited by zonal flows.
+The width of the radial mixing region $\Delta$, the radial transport scale or the distance between the zonal flow layers, might be rather set by the competition or interaction between the radial (avalanches) and poloidal (zonal flows) structure formation processes \cite{DiamondNF2001}.
+Since zonal flows can be facilitated or locked in at the rational surface \cite{DominskiPoP2015, RathPoP2021, brioschi2025}, it might be also necessary to take the plasma current profile and its external constraints into account.